aliadde/aliadde/README.md

 My main areas of interest are **backend development, automation, and Linux**.
 I enjoy solving problems, simplifying repetitive tasks, and building useful tools that turn complex workflows into simple and efficient solutions.

-I'm mainly working with **Python, FastAPI, Flask, and Django**, while also exploring automation, web scraping, and Linux systems.
+I'm mainly working with **Python, FastAPI and Flask**, while also exploring automation, web scraping, and Linux systems.
 Linux is a major part of my daily development environment, and I'm a strong believer in **open-source software**.

 I'm highly interested in **problem solving, self-learning, attention to detail, and understanding how systems work under the hood**.
 My long-term goal is to grow into a **Senior Python Backend Developer** and build scalable, maintainable, and reliable software.